exu/go-workshops/README.md

-There is no README.md for ([code for: Testing Unit Task](https://github.com/exu/go-workshops/tree/master/300-testing-unit-task)) use %!s(MISSING) link to follow code examples
+There is no README.md for Testing Unit Task use ([code for: Testing Unit Task](https://github.com/exu/go-workshops/tree/master/300-testing-unit-task)) link to follow code examples